junior2005/chat-program/README.md

 ###Configuring your router
 To send messages *outside* of your network you must have port forwarding turned on for the port specified in the code, `port = 80`
-Click the link to learn how to turn on port forwarding https://www.wikihow.com/Set-Up-Port-Forwarding-on-a-Router
+Click the link to learn how to turn on port forwarding. https://www.wikihow.com/Set-Up-Port-Forwarding-on-a-Router